Did you know the first MOOC (Massive Open Online Course) was released in 2006?

-How to MOOC in VR
+How to create a Metaverse MOOC

 Each participant gets an avatar when they enter the VR activity.
-The avatar is automatically connected to their MOOC user identity and any achievements or scores acquired in VR are passed back to the MOOC for completion tracking or reports.
+The avatar is automatically connected to their Metaverse MOOC user identity and any achievements or scores acquired in VR are passed back to the Metaverse MOOC for completion tracking or reports.

 VR Headset or Not?

-All of this can be simply put together to allow learners to experience the MOOC in a 3D virtual-reality (VR) ready environment!
+All of this can be simply put together to allow learners to experience the Metaverse MOOC in a 3D virtual-reality (VR) ready environment!